rumbu13/sharp/cstod.md

 ##Structs and classes
 Struct and classes are declared exactly the same way in D except:
 - There is no explicit layout in D. Nevertheless, there is a solution in the standard library.
-- Structs cannot implement interfaces
+- Structs cannot implement interfaces;
 - D has _unions_, the equivalent of a C# _struct_ with explicit layout where all fields offsets are 0:

 -C#: